When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Instructions:

-3. Ball up socks and put an equal number of socks on each side.
+3. Dump an equal amount of sock balls on each side.

-5. When the timer goes off, players stop and whichever team has the fewest socks on their side, wins.
+5. When time is up, the team with the fewest socks on their side wins.

 Variations: